 Hi guys, It’s Wednesday but it feels like the most Monday-est day ever (is that a word?
 Now it is) I hope you guys had a beautiful day of rest even though it was gone as fast as it came.

 If you haven’t noticed by now how great and magnificent the Curly Hair Movement has become, where girls are finally freeing themselves from straighteners and heat damage and returning to their natural roots, encouraging one another and giving each other tips on how to make their hair extra bouncy or shiny or coconutey (Okay, I’m just going to put it out there that I am really in a mood to make up my own words right now 😀 ).
-I honestly love the way the naturals stands up for each other especially since the fact that as and when I was growing up I often tried hiding my curls or only wearing it around my family for the fear of being teased.
+I honestly love the way the naturals stands up for each other especially since the fact that when I was growing up I often tried hiding my curls or only wearing it around my family for the fear of being teased.

 I expect that most curly girls will be attending the Curls & Cocktails event happening this weekend and as all tickets are sold out you’ll be happy to know that there will be another such event before the Cape Town Natural Hair Fest at the end of the year.
 Keep your eyes on their FacebookPage for details.
 This event is for Naturalistas to come together and discuss hair and tips and there will be a panel discussion, as well as a chance for you to meet a natural that you’ve stalked on Instagram (lets be honest, we all do this)